strands-project/strands_executive/README.md

 	print "Service call failed: %s"%e
 ```

+### Interruptibility at Execution Time

+By default the execution of tasks is interruptible (via actionlib preempt).
+If you do not wish your task to be interrupted you can provide the `IsTaskInterruptible.srv` service at the name `<task name>_is_interruptible`, e.g. `do_dishes_is_interruptible` from the example above.
+You can change the return value at runtime as this will be checked prior to interruption.

 ## Creating a Routine

 The scenario use case for task execution is that the robot has a *daily routine* which is a list of tasks which it carries out every day.
 This can be created with the `task_routine.DailyRoutine` object which is configured with start and end times for the robot's daily activities: